Liouville conformal blocks and Stokes phenomena: The monodromy of conformal blocks

 This superpotential has two critical points,

 The critical values of the integrand are

 where $\sim$ denotes the leading exponent of the series expansion around $z=0$.
-This is the saddle point approximation of the original integration $\mathcal{I}_{\Gamma_i}$, and the corresponding formal monodromy matrix is
+This is the saddle point approximation of the original integration $\mathcal{I}_{i}$, and the corresponding formal monodromy matrix is

-The next thing to do is to divide the $z$-plane into Stokes sectors using \eqref{eq:Imaginarypart}, see \cref{fig:besselstokes} where Stokes lines are depicted in blue.
+The next thing to do is to divide the $z$-plane into Stokes sectors using \eqref{eq:Imaginarypart}, see \cref{fig:besselstokes}.

 Note that the modified Bessel functions are multivalued around the branch point $z=0$, so this figure is only the projection onto one of its branches.
+Also note that, there are two points $z=2i,-2i$ where $3$ Stokes lines meet.
+At these points $\sigma_1=\sigma_2$ and the saddle point approximation fails.
+But as long as we work in the right sector, this will do no harm to the argument.

 Below we will work in the right-middle sector $1$ in \cref{fig:besselstokes}.
 This is equivalent to picking a basis of analytic functions for representing monodromy matrices.
-With $z$ in this region, the thimbles are the flows $\mathcal{J}_1=\infty\rightarrow z$ and $\mathcal{J}_2=0\rightarrow z$, respectively\footnote{We have chosen the labels such that they are consistent with \cref{eq:cri}.}, see \cref{fig:besselthimble}.
+With $z$ in this region, the thimbles are the flows $\mathcal{J}_1=z\rightarrow \sigma_1\rightarrow \infty$ and $\mathcal{J}_2=0\rightarrow \sigma_2\rightarrow z$, respectively\footnote{We have chosen the labels such that they are consistent with \cref{eq:cri}.}, see \cref{fig:besselthimble}.
+The actual thimbles may not be straight lines, but here we represent them using straight lines for simplicity.

 Now we would like to do the analytic continuation around $z=0$.
 Recall that, the relevant integrand is